electron0zero/focus-timer/README.md

 Watch this video to see how to setup Arduino IDE for ESP8266: [Get Started With A D1 Mini (ESP8266) In Under 5 Minutes!](https://www.youtube.com/watch?v=WnRk8w7SyTo)

+If the firmware does not work as expected, or some components are not working, you can try to [debug_code](./debug_code/) firmware and try to debug with logs in the serial monitor in the Arduino IDE.

 ## 3D Printed Parts - Case